ilyes-smaouii/crypto-xp/README.md

 After that, I'll probably move on to another algorithm.
 Also, now that I think of it, I could try to implement something more concrete/fun to test my algorithms, such as a messaging app or something, rather than just write tests each time.
 Anyway, we'll see.

+### 2025/10/01
+Genericity has been implemented, and seems to work (for TEA, anyway).\
+If my work has been done correctly, and I want to use another "block-type" algorithm, I'll just need to create the corresponding struct and implement its `encryptBlockRaw()`/`decryptBlockRaw()` functions, and I'll be able to use it directly on buffers and strings, and in whatevers applications I code in the future (encrypted messaging app ?).